Expert Cataract Surgery in St. Louis

 Cataract Surgery

-You will be prescribed medicated drops to use after your cataract surgery.
-You will take an antibiotic drop to prevent infection, a steroid drop to control inflammation, and a non-steroidal anti-inflammatory drop.
-There are a few other things you will be required to do following cataract surgery, such as wearing a plastic shield over the eye during sleep, avoiding rubbing the eye, and wearing protective sunglasses outside.
+You will be prescribed medicated drops after your cataract surgery: one to prevent infection, a steroid drop to control inflammation, and a non-steroidal anti-inflammatory drop.
+To protect your eyes during healing, wear a plastic shield during sleep, avoid rubbing your eyes, and wear protective sunglasses outside.

 For about a month after cataract surgery, it is normal to experience the following: